Mark Sanford: 2006 election

 His campaign for re-election in 2006 began by Sanford winning the June 13 Republican Primary over Oscar Lovelace, a family physician from Prosperity, with 65% of the vote to Lovelace's 35%.
-His Democratic competitor in the November elections was state senator Tommy Moore, whom Sanford beat by A landslide margin of 55% to 45%.
+His Democratic competitor in the November elections was state senator Tommy Moore, whom Sanford beat 55% to 45%.
 Ultimately, Sanford left his first House stint with a 55% approval rating.

 On Election Day, Sanford was not allowed to vote in his home precinct because he did not have his voter registration card.
 He was obliged to go to a voter registration office to get a new registration card.
 "I hope everybody else out there is as determined to vote as I was today", he said.
 Sanford's driver's license had a Columbia address, but Sanford was trying to vote at his home precinct in Sullivan's Island.
 According to WAGT in Augusta, Georgia (whose service area includes part of South Carolina) Sanford declared that it would be his last campaign.